razorpay/blade/packages/blade/src/components/Tag/_decisions/decisions.md

 ### Integration with TextInput and TextArea

+> **Warning**
+>
+> Open Question: Do we want to discuss this right now? or do I remove it from API decision itself?

 > **Note**
 >
 > This implementation is out of scope for initial release of Tag.
+>
-Have added considered approaches below which we can refer back and confirm the feasibility while implementation.
+> Have added considered approaches below which we can refer back and confirm the feasibility while implementation.
 (Feel free to review and suggest any changes here though.
 We can consider them while imeplementation in future)

 On consumer end, the APIs would look like -

 #### New `tagsSlot` prop on `TextInput` and `TextArea`

-New `tagsSlot` prop for Inputs that support rendering tags.

 - Can only be used in Controlled Input
   - Why?
     - This is comparitively a rare usecase so don't see any need of having another `hasTags` props that handles adding tags internally.
-    -

 ```jsx
 <TextInput tagsSlot={} value="" onChange={} />